WICG/sparrow/Interest_groups_audiences_new_building_blocks.md

 # Setting interest groups

-When setting interest groups targeting the owner domain, the advertiser has a lot of information that can be used to help setting interest groups.
-He knows the users actions, and, even more important, thanks to his first-party data, he can compute the probability of buying a product, the number of users in each interest groups, etc...
+When setting interest groups targeting the owner domain, the advertiser has a lot of information that can be used to help set interest groups.
+He knows the users' actions, and, even more important, thanks to his first-party data, he can compute the probability of buying a product, the number of users in each interest groups, etc...

 For interest groups targeted at  **different domains**  than the owner domains, setting interest groups is much harder.
-Indeed, there is in the current proposals no other way to test whether an interest group is relevant other than to launch a campaign, and see if it performs.
+Indeed, there is in the current proposals no other way to test whether an interest group is relevant other than to launch a campaign and see if it performs.

 Today a lot of advertisers, when creating audiences look at metrics like organic sales to know if there is some relevance for the computed audience.
 It is also important when creating meta interest groups to gather some feedback about the size of the created interest group.
 Indeed, the audience size is an extremely important aspect of advertising and the browser is the sole player able to compute it.

-This is why we ask for an extension of the aggregated measurement API to be available for all interest groups managers (owners for single domain interest groups, IG builder for meta interest groups), in order to provide them with required information to build IG.
+This is why we ask for an extension of the aggregated measurement API to be available for all interest groups managers (owners for single domain interest groups, IG builder for meta interest groups), to provide them with the required information to build IG.
 The measurement API would provide the following information:

 -   The size of the interest group, both for single domain interest groups and meta interest groups, (potentially with some noise).
--   Standard  **organic** -outside of any running campaign- advertising metrics on a targeted domain, for user in the defined IG, including:
+-   Standard  **organic** -outside of any running campaign- advertising metrics on a targeted domain, for users in the defined IG, including:
     -   Number of visits,
     -   Number of sales,
     -   etc...

 This should be done with the appropriate protections (noise...) to ensure proper user privacy.

 Thanks to the aggregated reporting API, it should be possible to create smart audiences without any infringement on user privacy and to cover many advertising use-cases that cannot be covered with single domain interest groups.
-In addition, it still gives the user the necessary transparency and control, since he has full access to why he was targeted by a specific ad.
+Besides, it still gives the user the necessary transparency and control, since he has full access to why he was targeted by a specific ad.

 # Interest group tree